From Civil War Fort to Exciting Retail Concept

 Considerable effort was invested in redesigning the website.
 The site served as the online face and presence of this unusual community retail concept.
 Dramatic photography of retail shop interiors and exteriors of the 19th century building greet visitors at the top of each page.
 The content’s bold typography is reversed in white against a black background, providing an air of sophistication.
 The site’s voice is refined and authoritative and all the elements on the site exude class and exclusivity.

 Our efforts have not only generated growing buzz, but they’ve captured a fair amount of attention in local and regional media, which has caught the eye of residents and out-of-town visitors.
 Website traffic has been steadily increasing, as are Facebook views.
 Since early July, the campaign has made over 3,400,000 impressions and generated more than 4,800 clicks.

-Kudos to the team that worked on this project, Brian May, Creative Director, Grant Little, Senior Art Director, Taylor Richards, Web Developer, Sarah Smith, our Photographer, Rad Davenport, Analytics & SEO, Monty Wyne, Senior Copywriter, and Eliza Everett, Accounts Manager.
+Kudos to the team that worked on this project: Brian May, Creative Director; Grant Little, Senior Art Director; Taylor Richards, Web Developer; Sarah Smith, Photographer; Rad Davenport, Analytics & SEO; Monty Wyne, Senior Copywriter; and Eliza Everett, Accounts Manager.